Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-animation/readme.md

 # File list
 | File Link                                                                                          | Description
 |--------------------------------------------------------------------------------------------------- | -----------------------------------
-|[End Result](https://drive.google.com/file/d/1_XAJ1ZUPvQedONuiVW0g5uh1h084t2ys/view?usp=share_link)    | The end product of this tutorial for you to examine and compare.
+|[End Result](https://drive.google.com/file/d/1zKDSBci0hkruj9X4Qkdd7no4jBMrUs2y/view?usp=sharing)    | The end product of this tutorial for you to examine and compare.

 # Introduction
-On this page, we will take a look at how to create a basic animation, the process of getting it in-engine, gain an understanding of `.device_machine` tags and go over their different applications.

-The overall goal of the following tutorial is to add an animation to our platform and make a `.device_machine` tag for it so that we can ride it around!
+On this page, we will take a look at how to create a basic animation, the process of getting it in-engine, and gain and understanding of the `.model_animation_graph` tag.
+The overall goal of the following tutorial is to add an animation to our platform scenery to make it move in-engine.

 # Animations in Blam!
 Animation in the Blam! engine is quite a broad topic and not everything will be covered here, but the following basics should give you a good enough understanding such that you can create animations for any scenery or device machine object you wish.
 Unlike models, which all use the `.JMS` format for importing, animations use a multitude of formats that determine how `tool` handles them on import.
 You can see a list of all types [here](~animation-data), but the main two we will focus on are `.JMM` and `.JMO`.
 Think of `.JMM` as the "base" type of animation - one that causes an object's bones to simply move.
 The most common use-case is for object idling animations. `.JMO` are overlay animations - these are **additive** meaning that the bone movement data is applied on top of any current base animation on the object.
 When talking about things that apply to all extension types, I will use `.JMx` to indicate any extension.